Network Sync

 Setup

-- Configure the same interval schedule on server and client computers
+- Configure the same interval schedule on server and client computers — or import scenes from the server

-- Load matching content in each scene
+- Load matching content in each scene — or import content from the server

 - Start server mode on the master computer